What Is Workers' Comp?

 It’s important to note that workmans' comp coverage is not a substitute for health or medical insurance, because it covers only work-related employee injuries or illnesses.

 Workers’ compensation insurance rates and premiums can vary by state, and are based on many factors, including your industry, the number of employees you have, and your company’s safety record.

 On occasion, an employer may be deemed an excessive risk by insurance companies and fail to qualify for workers’ comp insurance.
-For these cases, some states have established their own assigned-risk programs with special funds that serve as insurers of last resort for companies that can’t get insurance on their own.
+For these cases, some states have established their own assigned-risk programs, setting up a special fund that serves as an insurer of last resort for companies that can’t get insurance on their own.